 Separate thermal blocks shall be assumed for spaces having exterior ceiling or roof assemblies from zones that do not share these features.

-C407.5.2.3 Multifamily residential buildings.
-Residential spaces shall be modeled using one thermal block per space except that those facing the same orientations are permitted to be combined into one thermal block.
+C407.5.2.3 Group R-2 occupancy buildings.
+Group R-2 occupancy spaces shall be modeled using one thermal block per space except that those facing the same orientations are permitted to be combined into one thermal block.
 Corner units and units with roof or floor loads shall only be combined with units sharing these features.

 C407.5.3 Equipment efficiencies.
 All HVAC equipment in the standard reference design shall be modeled at the minimum efficiency levels, both part load and full load, in accordance with Section C403.2.3.
 Chillers shall use Path A efficiencies as shown in Table C403.2.3(7).
 Where efficiency ratings include supply fan energy, the efficiency rating shall be adjusted to remove the supply fan energy.
 For Baseline Systems HVAC Systems 3, 4, 6, 8, 9, 10 and 11, calculate the minimum COPnfcooling and COPnfheating using the equation for the applicable performance rating as indicated in Tables C403.2.3(1) through C403.2.3(3).
 Where a full- and part-load efficiency rating is provided in Tables C403.2.3(1) through C403.2.3(3), use Equation 4-12.